General Health June 6 - Written by Krista DeKuyper

 • Not be receiving healthcare coverage from another Canadian province or territory

+Yes, temporary and seasonable workers are considered eligible for MSI coverage.
 Temporary and seasonal workers who have a valid work permit and reside in Nova Scotia for at least 90 days within a 12-month period are eligible for MSI coverage.
 This coverage commences on the first day of their 13th month in the province.

+Yes, international students in Nova Scotia are considered eligible for MSI.
 International students studying in Nova Scotia on a valid study permit are eligible for MSI coverage if their program duration is no less than 12 months.
 Healthcare coverage begins on the first day of the 13th month of physical presence in the province.

+Yes, refugees and asylum seekers in Nova Scotia are eligible for MSI if they meet residency requirements.
 Refugees and asylum seekers with a valid refugee claimant document are eligible for MSI coverage, provided they meet the residency requirements.

-Application Process for the MSI Card
+How to Apply for the MSI Card

-2. Complete the form and gather all required documentation
+2. Complete the form and gather all required documentation.

-3. Submit the application either in person or by mail
+3. Submit the application either in person or by mail.

 When applying for an MSI card, applicants will require the following documentation: